eleagros/FixationEffectPaper/README.md

 The first juypter notebook can be run to select automatically 25 ROIs within the white matter, and 25 ROIs for each series of measurement located in the folder `data/fixation_over_time`.
 CAUTION: running the notebook erase the previously generated results.

-## Show the distributions in the ROIs

-The second juypter notebook allows to plot some distributions of the polarimetric parameters within single ROIs.

 ## Parameter comparison